Tax deferral: International tax deferral

 Taxes on profits derived from foreign investments may also be deferred via the retention and reinvestment of corporate earnings in foreign lower-tax countries.
 The advantages of this kind of tax deferral can be attributed to two partially interdependent effects, the tax rate effect and the interest effect:

 The tax rate effect is based on the fact that as long as the profit of a (supposed) subsidiary is not distributed to the domestic (corporate or individual) shareholder, the profit is not taxed in the shareholder's country.
 If the foreign tax rate is lower than the domestic one, profits can thus be retained in order to shelter them from domestic taxation.
 In case of exemption of foreign profits (as it is e.g. the case for corporate shareholders in Germany), this tax rate advantage is final.

 The interest effect derives from the fact that if the foreign tax rate is low, the tax rate effect on the net yield is growing with time as the amount of additional interest increases exponentially (interest advantage).
 Therefore, given equal gross yields, e.g. regarding mobile financial assets, it is more profitable to invest in low-tax countries: The net yield is higher in a low-tax country than in a high-tax country and hence the capital grows at a faster rate.
 That interest effect cannot be wholly eliminated, even if there is additional taxation upon distribution (e.g. like in a shareholder relief system or with the credit method).

+Property tax deferral

+Paying property taxes can be a significant expense for homeowners, especially for seniors living on a fixed income.
+However, numerous states have initiatives where senior homeowners who meet specific requirements can delay their property tax payments for as long as they continue to reside in their home.
+By lowering their taxes at the beginning, these programs allow seniors to have additional funds that can be used for different expenses, thereby creating a constant source of revenue that is comparable to an annuity.
+The deferred taxes must eventually be repaid with interest which can vary by state, either when the homeowner sells the property or passes away.
+Therefore, the program does not have any long-term cost for states or localities.